 12 years after the tragic death of their little girl, a dollmaker and his wife welcome a nun and several girls from a shuttered orphanage into their home, where they soon become the target of the dollmaker's possessed creation, Annabelle.

-In the Town of Derry, the local kids are disappearing one by one, leaving behind bloody remains.
+In the Town of Derry, the local kids are disappearing one by one.
 In a place known as 'The Barrens', a group of seven kids are united by their horrifying and strange encounters with an evil clown and their determination to kill It.Written by

-After the main credits, the It logo appears on screen, but this time with 'Chapter One' added beneath it.
-This reveals the movie's real name to us, and also shows us that this is only the beginning.
+At the start of the end credits, the It logo appears on screen, but this time with 'Chapter One' added across it.
+This reveals the movie's full name, and also shows that this is only the beginning.
 See more »

 111 of 195 people found this review helpful.

 Was this review helpful to you?